-ANNUAL PSYCHOTHERAPY ACTIVITIES: - A "Work Blog" (of sorts) since moving to the Edinburgh area!
+ANNUAL PSYCHOTHERAPY ACTIVITIES: - A "Work Blog" (of sorts) since moving to the Edinburgh area in 2003!

 2005: Invited to present at Group Analytic Society Winter Workshop, "Body and/or Mind", Budapest, Jan.
 Attended meeting of EAP in Vienna (Feb).
 Attended course: Outcome Evaluation & Introduction to CORE, Leeds, March.
 EABP Board meetings: March, Nürnberg, Germany.
 Attended AChP Conference on Body-Psychotherapy Cambridge, April.
 Writing several essays and articles on Body-Psychotherapy.
 Attended & presented at USABP Conference in Tuscon, Arizona, June.
 Wrote article "Doing Effective Body-Psychotherapy without Touch" Energy & Character, Biosynthesis Journal, Sept 2005.
 Attended meetings of EAP & EAP Congress in Vilnius, Lithuania, July.
 EABP Board meeting, August Amsterdam.
 Invited to be on UKCP / EAP Conference committee.
 Wrote article: "On Learning from a Suicide" Therapy Today, BACP Journal, Nov 2005; wrote pamphlet: "Coping with Stress: for Health Professionals".
 Applied for membership of British Psychological Society.
 Started M.Sc. in Psychological Studies at Glasgow University.
 Attended EAP Meeting, Budapest, Oct 2005.
 EABP Board meeting, November, Amsterdam.
 Awarded European Certificate in Psychotherapy from EAP.
 Appointed External Moderator: RS-POP-UK.
 Designing research project in NHS with hypertensives.